tomekkorbak/tomekkorbak.github.io/_posts/2020-12-02-helmholtz-machines-and-variational-autoencoders.md

 ### Training a Helmholtz machine for MNIST generation

 A Helmholtz machine can be implemented in a few lines of PyTorch.
 The below implementation differs from the the original algorithm of Dayan et al.  in one respect: there is a single latent variable $$z$$ parametrised by a two-layer feedforward neural network while Dayan et al. treated the activations of both layers as latent variables.
-Moreover, Dayan et al. optimised $$p$$ and $$q$$ using a local learning rule, the [delta rule](https://en.wikipedia.org/wiki/Delta_rule), while I utilise backpropagation to train both layers end-to-end.
+Moreover, Dayan et al. optimised $$p$$ and $$q$$ using a local learning rule, the [delta rule](https://en.wikipedia.org/wiki/Delta_rule), while I utilise backpropagation to train both layers end-to-end (but separately for the encoder and the decoder).
 This is to be as close to the standard VAE setup as possible.

 ```python
 class HelmholtzMachine(torch.nn.Module):